Real Food Restaurants in the Houston Area

 Flip ‘n Patties, a food truck that offers “Filipino Street Food & Juicy Burgers.”
 The burgers are made with grassfed and grass finished beef.
 Their menu includes items made with meat from farm raised pigs and pastured organic chicken.
 They make their own buns in-house with organic, unbleached flour.

-Elevation Burger, a new restaurant on Kirby.
+Elevation Burger on Kirby.
 The healthiest food item at this restaurant seems to be the grass-fed beef burger which they grind fresh on the premises.
 They use olive oil to fry the potatoes, which may be somewhat better than the standard rancid vegetable oil, but is still not the healthiest choice for frying.
 There’s not much information about the rest of their ingredients, so we can assume they are probably just standard fare for fast food restaurants.
 They do offer an option to get the burger wrapped in lettuce rather than on a bun.
 For more information about this new burger restaurant, read CultureMap’s review.

 JerryBuilt Hometown Burgers is another burger restaurant that is claiming to provide better ingredients.
 They use Niman Ranch beef and bake their buns in house with dough from Three Brothers Bakery.
 Niman Ranch, a San Francisco based ranch and processor, beef is grazed for the first 14-18 months, then finished on grain.
 Their chicken is from Buddy’s Natural Chicken based in Gonzales, TX.
 Both Niman beef and Buddy’s chicken are fed a grain mix that includes soy, which is probably genetically engineered since there’s no claim to be organic.
 JerryBuilt’s first choice for produce is organic and local, but always fresh.
 I couldn’t find any information about the kind of oil used for cooking.
 JerryBuilt may be an improvement over standard fast food burgers, but they’ve got a way to go before the burgers are really healthy.